Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 -2g maca root extract

-For added effect, take these optional supplements:
+For added effect, you can take these optional supplements:

 -500mg fenugreek extract

--200mg pycnogenol
+-200mg Pycnogenol

--200-300mg eurycoma longifolia
+-200-300mg Eurycoma longifolia

--300mg tribulis
+-300mg Tribulus

 Throughout day:

-Engage in as many EMF mitigation strategies as you can, with the simplest strategies being keeping your phone in airplane mode unless you're actively using it, keeping your laptop off your lap or using an anti-radiation pad when you do and keeping WiFi signal on devices off when hardwires ethernet is available.
-Definitely detox your home, and it is probably also a good idea to audit your workspace for EMF with an acoustimeter or to hire a building biologist if you really are serious about optimizing your environment.
-I cannot recommend any more highly that you read this new book on EMF mitigation strategies.
+Definitely detox your home, and it is probably also a good idea to audit your workspace for EMF with an acoustimeter or hire a building biologist (check out my podcast with Brian Hoyer) if you really are serious about optimizing your environment.
+I cannot recommend any more highly that you read this book on EMF mitigation strategies.

 Afternoon workout:

-Here is what a sample testosterone optimizing workout looks like – following the recommendations above of longer rest periods, lifting with the legs, etc.: This workout requires a gym or access to some weights such as barbells or dumbbells.
+Here is what a sample testosterone-optimizing workout looks like — following the recommendations above of longer rest periods, lifting with the legs, etc. This workout requires a gym or access to some weights such as barbells or dumbbells.
 It’s quite simple.
 With as heavy a weight as you can lift with good form, you do 5 sets of 5 reps of:

 -Benchpress